vex-ss/guild-nuker/README.md

 - $adminall | Give's @everyone admin / all perms to server
 - $imagespam | Spams images / inserted link

-Non Harmful Commands:
+`Non Harmful Commands:`
 - $commands | DM's you all the commands for the Nuke Bot
 - $clear | Clears the latest message after putting the number after the command
 - $createvc | Creates a VC Channel named after what you put after the command
 - $stop | Stops the nuke or other command

-- if your here might as well join my discord server: https://discord.gg/9G3m78jZSY
+*- if your here might as well join my discord server: https://discord.gg/9G3m78jZSY*